joedaws/academic-kickstart/content/post/designing-neural-networks/index.md

 high-dimensional functions as well as implementing one.

-Check this post in the near future for some prelimary numerical results of this network as well as some theoretical estimates of its expressive power.
+Check this post in the near future for some preliminary numerical results of this network as well as some theoretical estimates of its expressive power.